jayantasamaddar/quick-reference/aws/ec2/README.md

 - When you hibernate an instance, Amazon EC2 signals the operating system to perform hibernation (suspend-to-disk).

-- Hibernation saves the contents from the instance memory (RAM) to your Amazon Elastic Block Store (Amazon EBS) root volume.
+- Hibernation saves the contents from the instance memory (RAM) to your Amazon Elastic Block Store (Amazon EBS) root volume (preserves in-memory state).

+- The Instance memory size must be less than `150 GB`.

 - Amazon EC2 persists the instance's EBS root volume and any attached EBS data volumes.

+- The Root Volume **MUST** be an encrypted Amazon EBS volume.
+The Volume size must be large enough to store the RAM contents, OS, applications.

 - You can hibernate an instance only if it's **enabled for hibernation** and it meets the **[hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernating-prerequisites.html)**.